Nanga Punga Dost: Background

-The film's director, Rajkumar Hirani, presented the idea of the song to the composer, Shantanu Moitra.
-The song was conceptualised well before the first poster of the film, which features Aamir posing nude with a strategically placed vintage boombox.
+The idea of the song was presented by the film's director, Rajkumar Hirani, to composer Shantanu Moitra.
+The song was conceptualised well before the release of the film's first poster, which famously features Aamir posing nude with a strategically placed vintage boombox.
 On 14 November 2014, reports suggested that a song would be released, based on Aamir Khan's naked sequence in the film.
 Moitra confirmed the news: "Nanga Punga is an amazing, crazy and wild song, crooned by Shreya Ghoshal.
 It is based on Aamir's nude sequence in the film."

 Regarding the vocals by Ghoshal in the song, Moitra stated: "Shreya has sung this quirky number beautifully and it shows her prowess as a singer".
 The crew of the song, Hirani, Moitra, Ghoshal, Kirikire along with Khan, had previously worked in the song "Zoobi Doobi" from 3 Idiots (2009).
 The first verse of the song with a different lyrics, was used in the film, in the introductory scene of Anushka Sharma, while the original version of the song was used in the end credits.